Floorp-Projects/Floorp/taskcluster/docs/parameters.rst

 Local configuration
 -------------------

-``target-kind``
+``target-kinds``
-  Generate only the given kind and its kind-dependencies.
+  Generate only the given kinds and their kind-dependencies.
 This is used for local inspection of the graph and is not supported at run-time.